danregis/MY_AWESOME_PROXMOX_SETUP/readme.md

 ## 3- install some utilities:

     apt-get install megacli htop tmux fail2ban samba speedtest-cli net-tools ntfs-3g ifupdown2

-    fail2ban -- > get config and install, also commands to check ip problems and how to remove ip from jail samba -- > get config and install

 ## 4- change ssh port to 2299